zhanghang1989/ResNet-Matconvnet/README.md

 	```

 ### Changes
 0. 04/27/2016: The code benefits from Hang Su's [implementation](https://github.com/suhangpro/matresnet).
-We added:
+This re-implementation contains:
 	- support for ImageNet experiments and fine-tuning the pre-trained/converted models
 	- our models are compatitible with [Matconvnet converted models](http://www.vlfeat.org/matconvnet/pretrained).
 	- batch normailization layer to the shortcuts between different dimensions (see analysis).